dotnet/android/Documentation/guides/building-apps/build-items.md

 ## JavaDocJar

-In a Xamarin.Android binding project, the **JavaDocJar** build action is used on `.jar` files which contain *Javadoc HTML*.
+In a Xamarin.Android binding project, the **JavaDocJar** build action is used on `.jar` files that contain *Javadoc HTML*.
 The Javadoc HTML is parsed in order to extract parameter names.

 Only certain "Javadoc HTML dialects" are supported, including: